crypticCaroline/puppyplaymates/README.md

     * The date can only be set from today date onwards as past dates are not useful

 * Edit Profile - Brings up a form to allow the user to change some of the dog’s details
-    * Not all details can be changed such as the Name, Gender and DOB as this shouldn't change for the dog.
-The user can rebuild their whole profile using the rebuild profile navigation in the footer and can also be directed to the build_profile page from the delete page where they are offered the chance to add change all of the dog details.
+    * Not all details can be changed such as the Name, Gender and DOB as this should not change for the dog.
+The user can rebuild their whole profile using the rebuild profile navigation in the footer and can also be directed to the build_profile page from the delete page where they are offered the chance to add change all the dog details.
     *  The fields are prefilled out with the users details from accessed from the database
-* Edit Images :
+* Edit Images
     * Uses a loop to create a card for each image and builds a make profile picture and delete image button.
-    * Enables user to upload a new image and give them the option to make it the profile image straight away – ( The image is uploaded to a cloudinary and a URL string is created and added to mongodb)
+    * Enables user to upload a new image and give them the option to make it the profile image straight away – ( The image is uploaded to a cloudinary and a URL string is created and added to MongoDB)
-    * The upload tab is held within a collapsible so it doesn't take up the entire space of the modal
+    * The upload tab is held within a collapsible, so it doesn't take up the entire space of the modal
-    * The file extention is checked prior to upload and only allow if jpg, png, gif and jpeg
+    * The file extension is checked prior to upload and only allow if jpg, png, gif and jpeg
-    * If the image is set as the profile image when is it deleted the default avatar replaces the profile image
+    * If the image is set as the profile image, when is it deleted the default avatar replaces the profile image
-    * If the image is not the profile image then a button will appear to make it the profile image
+    * If the image is not the profile image, then a button will appear to make it the profile image
 * Edit Human - brings a form up so users can enter the human name and bio
 * Image Modal - modal which displays a larger version of the image the user had added
 * Edit Comment - allows authors to edit comments also renders a button to delete the comment as well